0x23/WaveSimulator2D/README.md

 The simulation scenes are given as an 8Bit RGB image with the following channel semantics:
 * Red:   The Refractive index times 100 (for refractive index 1.5 you would use value 150)
 * Green: Each pixel with a green value above 0 is a sinusoidal wave source.
 The green value defines its frequency.
-  WARNING: Do not use anti aliasing for the green channel !
 * Blue:  Absorbtion field.
 Larger values correspond to higher dampening of the waves, use graduated transitions to avoid reflections
+WARNING: Do not use anti aliasing for the green channel !
+The shades produced are interpreted as different source frequency which yields weird results.

 ### Recommended Installation ###